mastodon/documentation/content/en/methods/grouped_notifications.md

 : String.
 Only count unread notifications received from the specified account.

 grouped_types[]
 : Array of String.
 Restrict which notification types can be grouped.
 Use this if there are notification types for which your client does not support grouping.
-If omitted, the server will group notifications of all types it supports (currently, `favourite` and `reblog`).
+If omitted, the server will group notifications of all types it supports (currently, `favourite`, `follow` and `reblog`).
 If you do not want any notification grouping, use [GET `/api/v1/notifications/unread_count`]({{< relref "methods/notifications#unread-count" >}}) instead.

 #### Response